Eric Burdon: Other associations

 In 2001, his second critically acclaimed memoir, Don't Let Me Be Misunderstood, written with author and filmmaker J. Marshall Craig, was released in the US, followed by editions in Greece, Germany and Australia; it covers the British Invasion, moving to Los Angeles and Palm Springs, and various anecdotes about Rock and Roll stardom.

-In 2004, in his studio album My Secret Life, besides presenting the song composed in partnership with the Brazilian rocker Marcelo Nova "Black & White World", Eric Burdon shed to the English and re-recorded two songs of Marcelo Nova: "A Garota da Motocicleta" turned "Motorcycle Girl" while "Coração Satânico" became "Devil's Slide".

 On 7 June 2008, Burdon performed at the memorial service of Bo Diddley in Gainesville, Florida.
 During July and August 2008, Burdon appeared as the headline act of the "Hippiefest".
 He also recorded the single "For What It's Worth" with Carl Carlton and Max Buskohl.

 On 22 January 2009 he first performed with his new band, including keyboardist Red Young, guitarist Rick Hirsch, bassist Jack Bryant and drummer Ed Friedland.
 For a few months he was sick and did not perform except in the United States.
 On 26 June, he began his European tour.
 The band included Red Young (keyboards), Billy Watts (guitar), Terry Wilson (bass), Brannen Temple (drums) and Georgia Dagaki (cretan lyra).

 On 28 January 2013, Burdon performed on Late Night with Jimmy Fallon, backed by the Roots.
 Fallon hyped Burdon's current album, Til Your River Runs Dry.
 On 23 July 2013, he guested onstage with Bruce Springsteen and the E Street Band at Cardiff Millennium Stadium, performing "We Gotta Get Out of This Place".
 In August 2013, he toured with Pat Benatar and Neil Giraldo.

 On 29 September 2021, Burdon performed on the Greek TV show Mousiko kouti hosted by Nikos Portokaloglou and Rena Morfi.

 Ownership of "The Animals" name

 In 2008, an adjudicator determined that John Steel owned "The Animals" name in Britain by virtue of a trademark registration Steel had made in relation to the name.
 Eric Burdon had objected to the trademark registration, arguing that Burdon personally embodied any goodwill associated with the Animals name.
 Burdon's argument was rejected, in part based on the fact that he had billed himself as Eric Burdon and the Animals as early as 1967, thus separating the goodwill associated with his own name from that of the band.

-In 2013 Burdon won an appeal, making him a joint owner of the Animals name.
+In 2013, Burdon won an appeal, making him a joint owner of the Animals name.